-- 22.8 The relevant NHS commissioners should: - provide the courts, in response to a request under section 39 of the Act, with comprehensive information on the range of facilities available for the admission of patients subject to the criminal justice process.
-For children and young people this should include information regarding child and adolescent mental health services (CAMHS) beds which are or could be made available for patients - appoint a named person to respond to requests for information, and - ensure that prompt medical assessment of defendants is provided to assist in the speedy completion of the trial process and the most suitable disposal for the offender. - 22.9 Section 39A requires a local authority to inform the court, if requested, whether it, or any person approved by it, is willing to receive an offender into guardianship and how the guardian's powers would be exercised.
+- 22.7 The relevant NHS commissioners should: - provide the courts, in response to a request under section 39 of the Act, with comprehensive information on the range of facilities available for the admission of patients subject to the criminal justice process.
+For children and young people this should include information regarding child and adolescent mental health services (CAMHS) beds which are or could be made available for patients.
+Similarly this should include information about mental health services with provision for people with learning disabilities - appoint a named person to respond to requests for information, and - ensure that prompt medical assessment of defendants is provided to assist in the speedy completion of the trial process, meeting individual needs and fulfilling the rights of the person and the most suitable disposal for the offender. - 22.8 Section 39A requires a local authority to inform the court, if requested, whether it, or any person approved by it, is willing to receive an offender into guardianship and how the guardian's powers would be exercised.
 Local authorities should appoint a named person to respond to requests from the courts about mental health services available in the community including under guardianship.